2164 The Enablement Requirement [R-11.2013]

 B. Burden on the Examiner

-When the examiner concludes that an application is describing an invention that is nonuseful, inoperative, or contradicts known scientific principles, the burden is on the examiner to provide a reasonable basis to support this conclusion.
+When the examiner concludes that an application claims an invention that is nonuseful, inoperative, or contradicts known scientific principles, the burden is on the examiner to provide a reasonable basis to support this conclusion.
 Rejections based on 35 U.S.C.
-112, first paragraph and 35 U.S.C.
+112(a) or pre-AIA 35 U.S.C.
+112, first paragraph, and 35 U.S.C.
 101 should be made.